brosenthal140/satellite-coverage-tracker/README.md

 - `GraphModel()` - constructor that takes in a path to the data directory and a waypoint separation threshold

 ### Mutators
+- `import()` - Performs the import process for all .tle files found in the data directory
+- `insert()` - Inserts a single data point into the data structure
 - `insertVertex()` - takes in a Tle object and inserts a vertex

 ### Accessors
+- `search()` - performs a search of the data structure to find datapoint that are in range relative to a position
 - `getVertex()` - returns a reference to a vertex object based on the index passed to the function
 - `getWaypointEdges()` - returns a reference to a vector containing the edges for a waypoint whose index matches the index passed to the function